MKOliva/xoogle/README.md

 ### Usage

-Open location with any web browser ( "xoog" is an example name - of the host where the software is installed )
+Open with any web browser ( "xoog" is an example name - of the host where the software is installed )
     http://xoog/search/